Do You Feel Stuck Because You and Your Partner Having The Same Fights Over and Over Again?

 Ultimately, how you and your partner move forward is always up to you.
 I am here to help heal your relationship, but I cannot tell you what to do.

 As you discuss your deepest wants and needs, you might discover that it’s time to go your separate ways.
-Therapy can help you make this decision in a measured, compassionate way.
+Therapy can help you make this decision in a thoughtful, compassionate way.
 You can end your relationship amicably, which is valuable for every couple, but especially those with children.
-And, by learning more about yourself and how you operate in relationships, you can empower yourself to form healthy connections in the future.
+By learning more about yourself and how you operate in relationships, you can empower yourself to form healthy connections in the future.

 Reach Out and Reconnect.